vshaxe/haxe-language-server/README.md

 The goal of this project is to encapsulate haxe's completion API with all its quirks behind a solid and easy-to-use protocol that can be used by any editor/IDE.

-Used by our new [Haxe Visual Studio Code Extension](https://github.com/vshaxe/vshaxe).
+Used by the [Visual Studio Code Haxe Extension](https://github.com/vshaxe/vshaxe).
+It [has also successfully been used in Neovim and Sublime Text](https://github.com/vshaxe/vshaxe/issues/171), but no official extensions exist at this time.

 Note that any issues should be reported to [vshaxe](https://github.com/vshaxe/vshaxe) directly (this is also the reason why the issue tracker is disabled).
 Pull requests are welcome however!